-He has -- we haven't even laid a predicate about all the different softwares out there, so there's just this big general, you know: Okay, it's out it.
+He has -- we haven't even laid a predicate about all the different softwares out there, so there's just this big general, you know: Okay, it's out there, so law enforcement should just be going to get it.
 There's no training.
 There's nothing.